My Dream Vegetable and Herb Kitchen Garden

 There are so many steps to creating a kitchen garden, and I have learned so much!

-With four raised beds I built six years ago, it was time to breathe new life into my gardening space.
-After replenishing the soil, revamping the irrigation system, and installing trellises for climbing vegetables like peas, cucumbers, and tomatoes, as well as planning out and selecting my plants, the only step leftat this point is planting!
+With four raised beds I built six years ago, I decided two years ago to add new life to my gardening space.
+After replenishing the soil, revamping the irrigation system, and installing trellises for climbing vegetables like peas, cucumbers, and tomatoes, as well as planning out and selecting my plants, the only step left was planting!

 Why Start a Kitchen Garden?